RevanthGundala/Bullshark-Battlegrounds/README.md

 # Bullshark Battlegrounds

-A Trading Card Game built on Sui.
+A Trading Card Game built with Move.

 # Running on local machine